-Top 5 3rd Quarter Trades of Go - GuruFocus.com
+Top 5 3rd Quarter Trades of GO - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were GoalVest Advisory LLC’s top five trades of the quarter.
+According to GuruFocus data, these were GOFEN & GLOSSBERG LLC /IL/’s top five trades of the quarter.

-During the quarter, GoalVest Advisory LLC bought 67,590 shares of ARCA:VOO for a total holding of 102,058.
-The trade had a 15.56% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+During the quarter, GOFEN & GLOSSBERG LLC /IL/ bought 39,372 shares of ARCA:IJR for a total holding of 204,639.
+The trade had a 0.1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $96.67.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-GoalVest Advisory LLC reduced their investment in BATS:VLUE by 46,553 shares.
-The trade had a 2.67% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $91.95.
+During the quarter, GOFEN & GLOSSBERG LLC /IL/ bought 14,377 shares of ARCA:IJH for a total holding of 72,920.
+The trade had a 0.09% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $240.38.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Value Factor ETF has a price-earnings ratio of 9.79 and a price-book ratio of 1.59.
+In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 11.97 and a price-book ratio of 2.05.

-The guru established a new position worth 56,171 shares in BATS:USMV, giving the stock a 2.6% weight in the equity portfolio.
-Shares traded for an average price of $71.77 during the quarter.
+The guru sold out of their 189,729-share investment in BATS:TAIL.
+Previously, the stock had a 0.09% weight in the equity portfolio.
+Shares traded for an average price of $16.57 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares U.S. Real Estate ETF has a price-earnings ratio of 26.66 and a price-book ratio of 2.71.
+In terms of valuation, Cambria Tail Risk ETF has a price-earnings ratio of 17.54 and a price-book ratio of 3.31.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.